dotnet/extensions-samples/src/Telemetry/Logging/HttpLogging/README.md

 Navigate to each of these HTTP URLs and see how extended HTTP logging functionality works.

-For more information, see the source of the sample.
+For more information, see the source code of the sample.

 Useful links: